-• Published : Mar 2023
+• Published : Jul 2025

 • Report Code : KSI061614069

-• Pages : 129
+• Pages : 149

-The global solar energy market is expected to grow at a CAGR of 11.93% from an initial value of US$89.968 billion in 2021 and is estimated to reach a market size of US$198.011 billion in 2028.
+The global solar energy market is expected to grow at a CAGR of 14.18% from a valuation of US$172.341 billion in 2025 to reach a market size of US$334.456 billion in 2030.

 Solar energy is an abundant renewable energy that is sourced from sunlight and then transformed into electrical energy.
 It can capture this energy for a range of purposes, such as electricity generation, interior lighting, and water heating for residential, commercial, and industrial use.
+In energy terms, the amount of solar energy consumed is projected to reach 3,478.452 TWh by 2029 from 1,175.699 TWh in 2022, at a CAGR of 16.76%.
+The market was estimated at US$XX million in 2018.

 Photovoltaics, solar heating and cooling, and concentrating solar power are the three primary methods for utilizing solar energy.
 To operate anything from portable electronics like calculators and road signs up to houses and big corporate enterprises, photovoltaics directly convert sunlight into energy using an electronic process.
 Both solar heating and cooling (SHC) and concentrating solar power (CSP) applications use the heat produced by the sun to operate conventional electricity-generating turbines in the scenario of CSP power plants or offer space or heating water in the situation of SHC systems.
 Both of these methods can also store the energy they produce for distribution after the sun sets, using cutting-edge solar and storage technologies.

 For consumers and companies to have fair access to clean energy systems like solar, all of these applications rely on supportive policy frameworks at the municipal, state, and federal levels.
 For instance, as part of the Paris Agreement commitments, India's government set an ambitious target of achieving 175 GW of renewable energy capacity by 2022.
-In order to improve the quality of the air in its cities and lessen the reliance on coal in the rapidly expanding economy, the government declared in July 2019 that it intended to raise the renewable energy target to 500 GW by 2030.

 In order to power its activities, Cainiao Network, the logistics division of Alibaba Group, began to use distributed solar power in March 2022.
 This power was produced by rooftop solar panels placed in the company's bonded warehouses in China.
 On the rooftop of a 100,000-square-meter warehouse, the company had installed PV power production systems that can generate enough electricity to power more than 3,000 homes annually and have a storage capacity of 7.862 MW.
 The warehouse operations at Cainiao will be powered by the solar power system, and any extra energy will be sent to the grid.
-In numerous countries including China, the US, and the European Union to name a few, schemes like FiT, and capital subsidies are driving solar installation.
+In numerous countries, including China, the US, and the European Union, to name a few, schemes like FiT and capital subsidies are driving solar installation.
 For instance, in May 2019, China's National Development and Reform Commission (NDRC) declared solar FIT payments for large-scale projects.
-Commercial and industrial solar photovoltaic projects originated for individual consumption and extra power sent back into the grid is subject to a FiT of RMB 0.10/kWh.
+Commercial and industrial solar photovoltaic projects originated for individual consumption, and extra power sent back into the grid is subject to a FiT of RMB 0.10/kWh.

 Additionally, countries like India have identified the potential of renewable energy, such as solar and wind, in decarbonizing the economy and meeting targets as per the Paris Agreement, and the Government of India has been increasingly bent towards increasing the share of renewables in the country's energy mix.
 The government aimed at 25,750 MW of new power generation capacity from solar plants under the ambitious Pradhan Mantri Kisan Urja Suraksha Evam Utthaan Mahabhiyan (PM-KUSUM) scheme by 2022, with more than INR 32,000 crore in overall financials.

-Global Solar Energy Market Scope:
+Solar Energy Market Scope:

 Report Metric Details

-Market Size Value in 2021 US$89.968 billion
+Solar Energy Market Size in 2025 US$172.341 billion

-Market Size Value in 2028 US$198.011 billion
+Solar Energy Market Size in 2030 US$334.456 billion

-Growth Rate CAGR of 11.93% from 2021 to 2028
+Growth Rate CAGR of 14.18%

-Base Year 2021
+Base Year 2024

-Forecast Period 2023 – 2028
+Forecast Period 2025 – 2030

 Forecast Unit (Value) USD Billion

-Regions Covered North America, South America, Europe, Middle East and Africa, Asia Pacific
+Geographical Segmentation North America, South America, Europe, Middle East and Africa, Asia Pacific

 Customization Scope Free report customization with purchase